 - 1 Select an existing discovery task, then click Edit.
-The Edit Discovery Task dialog appears. - 2 Edit the name and description for the task in the Name and Description boxes. - In the Discovery Settings box, select or edit the discovery settings you want to use for the discovery task.
+The Edit Discovery Task dialog appears. - 2 Edit the name and description for the task in the Name and Description boxes. - 3 In the Discovery Settings box, select or edit the discovery settings you want to use for the discovery task.
 These settings define the discovery method, starting point in the network, protocols to be used, and credentials needed for the discovery scan.
 To add new discovery settings, click Settings.
 The Discovery Settings dialog appears. - 4 In the Discovery Filename box, edit the filename you want to use to save the details of the discovery task.
-This file will be used to save the reslults of the scheduled discovery task. - 5 Select Update Exported WhatsUp Gold Devices to update devices that have already been exported to WhatsUp Gold with any changes that are found during the discovery scan.
-Select a WhatsUp Gold Server endpoint from which to import credentials or click browse (...) to open the WhatsUp Gold Remote Server dialog to Add, Edit, Copy, or Delete WhatsUp Gold remote servers from which to import credentials.

-- 6 In the Run This Task area, edit the Repeat interval, Start Time, and other schedule details to create the schedule on which you want the discovery scan to run. - 7 Click OK.
+This file will be used to save the reslults of the scheduled discovery task. - 5 Select Update Exported WhatsUp Gold Devices to update devices that have already been exported to WhatsUp Gold with any changes that are found during the discovery scan. - 6 In the Run This Task area, edit the Repeat interval, Start Time, and other schedule details to create the schedule on which you want the discovery scan to run. - 7 Click OK.
 The New Discovery Task dialog closes and the new task appears in the Discovery Tasks list.